 The effect of PEMF treatment was studied in patients with skeletal maturity and has not been studied in patients lacking skeletal maturity.
 Your doctor will determine when use is medically appropriate.

-Using a SpinalStim™ device with an implanted cardiac pacemaker or defibrillator is contraindicated, while it's a warning with the CervicalStim™ and PhysioStim™ devices.
+Using a SpinalStim™ device with an implanted cardiac pacemaker is contraindicated, while it's a warning with the CervicalStim™ and PhysioStim™ devices.

 Demand type pacemaker operation may be adversely affected by exposure to pulsed electromagnetic fields.
 Physicians should not prescribe a SpinalStim, CervicalStim, or PhysioStim device for application which may place the treatment transducer in close proximity to the pacemaker.
 Further screening by the attending cardiologist is recommended (such as with an electrocardiogram).